cdfoundation/toc/proposals/tekton/graduation.md

 users:

 - Tekton has undergone a [security audit][security-audit]
-- Tekton has a vulnerability team and [security policy][security-policy]
+- Tekton has a vulnerability team and a [security policy][security-policy]
 - Tekton features a project, [Tekton Chains][chains], fully dedicated to providing security features for Tekton users, including integration with [Sigstore][sigstore]
 - The core Tekton projects have all achieved the [OpenSSF Best Practices badge][openssf-badge].

-Tekton uses Tekton for it's own build and release process, which also means that Tekton releases are signed through Sigstore, with attestation stored publicly, so that users may verify both the container images signatures as well as monitor the attestations.
+Tekton uses Tekton for its own build and release process, which also means that Tekton releases are signed through Sigstore, with attestation stored publicly, so that users may verify both the container images' signatures as well as monitor the attestations.

-Tekton follows documented release cycles, with a community wide [support policy][support-policy] which aligns with that of the Kubernetes and other projects in the ecosystem.
+Tekton follows documented release cycles, with a community-wide [support policy][support-policy] which aligns with that of Kubernetes and other projects in the ecosystem.

-The Tekton project is thriving within the Continuous Delivery Foundation, it has grown to [fullfil](#criteria) all [required criteria] [tekton-graduation-criteria] and it would like to formally apply for graduation.
+The Tekton project is thriving within the Continuous Delivery Foundation, it has grown to [fulfil](#criteria) all [required criteria] [tekton-graduation-criteria] and it would like to formally apply for graduation.

 ## Criteria